rzc0d3r/ESET-KeyGen/wiki/KeyGenerator.md

 ```
 python main.py
 ```
-> or click on it in File Explorer
+> Or click on it in File Explorer.
+Similarly with a compiled .exe file

 2. Wait until appears 'Press Enter...' and you will see the account data